Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Comparison of SHS H Fluxes against Independent Estimates

 In Figure~\ref{fig:saturation}, we show the offset between the SHS and literature H$\alpha$ flux plotted as a function of \ha\ surface brightness (in \ergcms\ sr$^{-1}$), in turn derived from the literature flux and the angular size of the object.
-The sample is comprised of all the objects from Table~\ref{calib}, plus another 45 saturated PNe, including very bright PNe like NGC~3918 and NGC~2440 (Figure~\ref{fig:PN2}).
-The fluxes for the bright PNe are taken from FBP13 (and references therein) and the angular diameters are from Tylenda et al. (2003), Frew (2008), or the references given in the footnotes to Table~\ref{calib}.
-The twin effects of photographic saturation and flux over-subtraction occur for the brighter nebulae with a surface brightness, log$S$(\ha) $\geq -4.0$ \ergcms\ sr$^{-1}$, where an inflection pont in the plot is clearly seen.
+The sample is comprised of the objects from Table~\ref{calib}, plus another 45 saturated PNe, including very bright PNe like NGC\,3918 and NGC\,2440 (Figure~\ref{fig:PN2}).
+The fluxes for these PNe are taken from FBP13 (and references therein) and the angular diameters are from Tylenda et al. (2003), Frew (2008), or the references given in the footnotes to Table~\ref{calib}.
+The twin effects of photographic saturation and flux over-subtraction occur for the brighter nebulae with a surface brightness, log\,$S$(\ha) $\geq -4.0$, where an inflection point in the plot is clearly seen.

-In a follow-up paper (Boji{\v c}i{\'c} et al., in preparation), we will provide new H$\alpha$ fluxes for all measurable PNe found in the SHS footprint, that cannot be measured from SHASSA due to their faintness and/or compact size.
+In a follow-up paper (Boji{\v c}i{\'c} et al., in preparation), we will provide new H$\alpha$ fluxes for all measurable PNe found in the SHS footprint, that were to faint to be measured from SHASSA.
 These fluxes will complement the recent flux catalogue of FBP13.
-In particular, the new SHS H$\alpha$ fluxes for faint Galactic bulge PNe will be valuable, as they can be compared with new radio continuum fluxes (e.g. Boji\v{c}i\'c et al. 2011a,b) to estimate extinction values, or compared with integrated fluxes in other wavebands; e.g. the \OIII\ fluxes of Kovacevic et al. (2011), in order to investigate the faint end of the bulge PN luminosity function in different emission lines (e.g. Ciardullo 2010).
+In particular, the new SHS H$\alpha$ fluxes for faint Galactic bulge PNe will be valuable, as they can be compared with new radio continuum fluxes (e.g. Boji\v{c}i\'c et al. 2011a,b) to estimate extinction values, or be compared with integrated fluxes in other wavebands; e.g. the \OIII\ fluxes of Kovacevic et al. (2011), in order to investigate the faint end of the bulge PN luminosity function in different emission lines (e.g. Ciardullo 2010).